nptscot/nptscot.github.io/manual/index.md

 ## 1. Map interface and controls {interface}

 The user interface consists of the map interface and controls on the left side of the screen, as shown below.
-The map interface is the main part of the NPT, where you can view and interact with the different layers of information.
+The map interface shown in the largest box in the figure above is the main part of the NPT.
+You can pan, zoom and click on elements shown in this main map view.
+The map controls on the left side of the screen allow you to search for locations, find your current location, change the basemap, and make other adjustments to the map view, as shown below.

 ![Map controls](/images/map_controls.png)